Doctor &

 nAxis I: clinical disorders

-nAxis II: personality disorders and mental retardation
+nAxis II: personality disorders and mental

 nAxis III: general medical conditions